Azure/azure-event-hubs-for-kafka/tutorials/fluentd/README.md

 - Created a [Kafka-enabled Event Hubs namespace](https://docs.microsoft.com/azure/event-hubs/event-hubs-create) on the Azure Portal

+All CLI commands assume you are using a `bash` shell on Linux.

 ## Overview

 FluentD is a free open-source data collector that enables easy configuration-driven log streaming to and from over six hundred data sources and sinks using community-developed plugins.